EnviroDIY/LearnEnviroDIY/_episodes/05-UsePlatformIO.md

 >
 >The `platformio.ini` file has a category for the library dependencies that you need for each sketch.
 We are slightly cheating in this tutorial by referencing the full collection of library dependencies for Modular Sensors from the start because that more than covers the dependencies required by the tutorial sketches.
 EnviroDIY has a collection of all of the libraries needed to run the Modular Sensors sketches, skillfully curated in a way that collects the current version of several external libraries needed to support all of the functions and sensors in Modular Sensors.
 It's brilliant.
 Essentially, thanks to how brilliant it is to use with PlatformIO, you would not have to think about `lib_deps` for this whole tutorial, so we have to take this little break to teach you what you need to know.
 >
->When you pushed the Build button for your first sketch, PlatformIO created two hidden directories: `.pioenvs` and `.piolibdeps`.
-Since we unhid them using the `tree-view` package (Step 5, above), if you look in the `.piolibdeps` directory, you will see the names and models of several sensors.
+>When you pushed the Build button for your first sketch, PlatformIO created a directory: `.pio`, which inlclues a directory called `libdeps`.
+If you look in the `libdeps` directory, you will see the names and models of several sensors.
 These sensor libraries were curated for you by directing PlatformIO to get libraries from EnviroDIY_ModularSensors.
-You could direct PlatformIO to each of these libraries independently, and we did this for the software serial libraries listed in the `platformio.ini` file.
+You could direct PlatformIO to each of these libraries independently, and we did this for the some libraries listed in the `platformio.ini` file.
 >
->You may notice that many items listed under `lib_deps` look like URLs.
+>You may notice that many items listed under `lib_deps` in your `platformio.ini` file look like URLs.
 These are links to GitHub repositories, which allows you to get the current version of the libraries.
 Here are three ways you can link to libraries:
 > - `https://github.com/EnviroDIY/ModularSensors.git`
 >   - This is a link directly to the repository.
 PlatformIO knows how to get the library files from the latest files on the default branch  (they are .cpp and .h files which stand for C++ and header, respectively).
 > - `https://github.com/EnviroDIY/ModularSensors.git#a84934eebc1fadef8b372dc0251cb3b127c8f71a`